vmware/vidm-saml-toolkit/README.md

 ## Overview

-VIDM SAML Toolkit is a simple Java SDK (software development kit) for web developers who want to implement "Sign In with VMware Identity Manager" for their web applications.
+vIDM SAML Toolkit is a simple Java SDK (software development kit) for web developers who want to implement "Sign In with VMware Identity Manager" for their web applications.

 It is not a small task for web developers to encode SAML request and decode SAML response without using any SAML library.